baccenfutter/checkmk-vagrant/README.md

 cmk -nv localhost
 ```

-In order totake a look at the site's monitoring configuration (hosts, services, etc)
+In order to take a look at the site's monitoring configuration (hosts, services, etc)

 ```
 cmk -D